hpc2n/selecting-modules/docs/programs.md

     - There are no bundle modules on Bianca
     - But, the Python modules have very many packages installed already.

-If you are comfortable editing code in a basic text editor and running at the command-line, the modules used in the example above are all you need.
-For more information on choosing and loading IDEs to work with Matplotlib graphics interactively, we refer readers to [this documentation from the Python for HPC course](https://uppmax.github.io/HPC-python/day2/IDEs.html).

 !!! tip

     `grep` does not work directly on the outputs of module commands like `ml show <module>`.
 To search for an extension in a very long Lua module file, copy the full path of the ``.lua`` file from the `ml show` output, and use `less /path/to/module.lua | grep <extension>`.
 If there is no output, the extension is not present.